Supported element types

 Elements with negative solar absorptivity values are not recognized for solar view factor, planet view factor, or albedo view factor calculations.

-Circular elements
+Beam elements

 Axisymmetric Elements